GnussonNet/MyWatchlist/README.md

  A simple watchlist application which tracks your choosen stocks.

  ## Upcoming features
- * Popup to add stock
+ * Popup to add stocks
  * Delete watchlist only if the list is empty

 ## Bugs